Frequently Asked Questions:

 If you wish to switch to another program, it is recommended that you first contact an academic advisor in your home Faculty.

-If you are an Arts and Science student, you will select your degree concentration (i.e. major) at the end of your first year.
+If you are an Arts and Science student, you will select your degree plan (i.e. major) at the end of your first year.
 When you are beginning the registration process for your second year, you will be required to request your degree concentration.
 Please note that many programs do have first year grade cutoffs required to proceed to second year.
 Please read the individual departmental regulations in the Arts and Science Calendar for more information ( http://www.queensu.ca/calendars/artsci/index.html ).

 If you are a student in Applied Science, you will select your discipline in the latter stages of your first year.